Frequently Asked Questions (FAQ) | Adobe ColdFusion Standard (2021 release)

 Adobe ColdFusion Builder, an Eclipse-based IDE deeply integrated with ColdFusion server, is the ideal tool to build ColdFusion applications.
 ColdFusion Builder provides a unified, customizable, and extensible development environment to code applications, manage servers, and deploy projects.
 ColdFusion pages are simple text files, just like HTML pages, so you can develop them with any text editor.

 There are many online and in-person training opportunities for ColdFusion.
 A great place to start is the Getting Started section of the ColdFusion Developer Center on Adobe Developer Connection.
 Discover the power ColdFusion has to offer by browsing code snippets, examining sample applications, and seeing new features in action.
-The session recordings of the ColdFusion Developer Week are specifically targeted toward new developers who have little or no ColdFusion experience.
 Adobe also offers several training and certification programs.

 Learn CF in a Week is a community driven training program that teaches all the basics you need to be a ColdFusion Developer in one week.
 Also, Adobe ColdFusion YouTube channel has getting started video courses.